raphaelmayer/crawl-unsplash-cl/README.md

 You may split the pages argument into 2 seperate arguments to define a start and end page.
 The end page will be included.
 To fetch one specific page eg. page 2 use `2 2`.

 ## Examples
-`node crawl-unsplash -d wanderlust` fetches the first page and downloads all images and the JSON file.
+`node crawl -d wanderlust` fetches the first page and downloads all images and the JSON file.

-`node crawl-unsplash -l wanderlust 10` fetches pages 1 to 10 and logs JSON to console.
+`node crawl -l wanderlust 10` fetches pages 1 to 10 and logs JSON to console.

-`node crawl-unsplash -j wanderlust 10 20` fetches pages 10 to 20 and downloads the JSON file.
+`node crawl -j wanderlust 10 20` fetches pages 10 to 20 and downloads the JSON file.

 Images and JSON lists are in order, although when fetching additional pages at a later point without clearing the downloads directory will most likely result in inconsistent results, since those pages update content so frequently and page 1 today might be page 10 tomorrow.